 While the specific needs of coaches vary depending on the goals, capacity, and demographics of their school or district, it’s clear that all instructional coaches need a single, adaptable, and customizable platform that enables them to save time, stay organized, and provide educators with the right kind of support.

-Coming Soon: GroweLab, the All-in-One Coaching Tool
+Introducing GroweLab, the All-In-One Coaching Tool

 GroweLab, the all-in-one talent development and coaching platform, is the definitive solution to the challenges that instructional coaches are experiencing.

 Intended specifically for educators and school staff, GroweLab helps instructional coaches maximize their time, work autonomously and collaboratively, increase efficiency, and provide individualized, differentiated support relative to each educator’s needs.
 Paired with e2L’s evidence-based, research-backed coaching methodology that aligns to the science of coaching, GroweLab is designed to:

 - Enable instructional coaches to manage, document, and monitor all coaching activity with ease, no matter how large their roster.

 - Connect educator growth and student achievement data to show the ROI and impact of coaching through a user-friendly data dashboard.

 - Incentivize educator and staff growth through a microcredentialing and recognition system.